kai0511/insider/README.md

 2. confounder matrix
 3. train_indicator: an indicator matrix for elements to be concluded as train set.
 4. params: parameter setting for INSIDER
 6. cfd_matrices: a list of low-rank representations for biological variables and interaction.
 One can access the low-rank representation for a specific biological variable with the index of the variable in the confounder matrix.
+The low-rank representation for the interaction is the last matrix of the cfd_matrices List.
 7. column_factor: gene latent representation matrix of K * M, where K is the num_factors and M is the number of genes.

 For downstream analysis with results from INSIDER, please refer to preprint in references.